zacherywillard/VASP_helper.sh/README.md

 ## Contributing

 PRs welcome!
 Please:

-- Keep the script readable and POSIX‑aware.
-- Favor focused comments that explain **why**.
 - Include a short test recipe or `helper.log` excerpt demonstrating behavior.
 - Update this README when CLI/behavior changes.